stenciljs/store/test-app/readme.md

 # Stencil Component Starter

-This is a starter project for building a standalone Web Component using Stencil.
+> This is a starter project for building a standalone Web Component using Stencil.

-Stencil is also great for building entire apps.
-For that, use the [stencil-app-starter](https://github.com/ionic-team/stencil-app-starter) instead.

-# Stencil

 Stencil is a compiler for building fast web apps using Web Components.